-5.2.1.4 4X PLL
+5.2.1.4 4x PLL

-The oscillator module contains a 4X PLL that can be used with both external and internal clock sources to provide a system clock source.
-The input frequency for the 4X PLL must fall within specifications.
-See the PLL Clock Timing Specifications in the applicable Electrical Specifications Chapter.
+The oscillator module contains a 4x PLL that can be used with both external and internal clock sources to provide a system clock source.
+The input frequency for the 4x PLL must fall within specifications.
+See the PLL Clock Timing Specifications in Section 30.0 "Electrical Specifications".

-The 4X PLL may be enabled for use by one of two methods:
+The 4x PLL may be enabled for use by one of two methods: